Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/contracts-and-apis/idempotency.md

 | Any (including same) | Identified, Different | Any (including same) | No, any same operations or idempotency keys are coincidental.                                                                                               |
 | Any (including same) | Any (including same)  | Different            | No, any same operations or callers are coincidental.
 If both caller and operation are the same, then it's simply a fresh attempt, not a duplicated attempt. |

+> As documented, unidentified callers should be treated as the same caller.
+However, if you actually allow for
+> unidentified callers to call normally non-idempotent operations (creating and patching) this can be quite a critical
+> security issue.
+I would recommend re-considering your architecture and instead use a zero-trust architecture and
+> require identifiable callers.

 ### Responding correctly

 When the API operation produces a result, the result should be stored and linked to the Idempotency Key, so that the